eclipse-tracecompass/trace-event-logger/README.md

 This logger is based on JUL to allow fast JSON traces to be written to disk.
 It is not lockless or nanosecond precise, but is fast and simple to use and configure.

-A Snapshot taker is provided in order to write slow transactions onto disk.
+A snapshot taker is provided in order to write slow transactions onto disk.

 An asynchronous writer is available for putting the IO bottleneck on another thread.
 It is typically much faster than the FileHandler from JUL.